COS420-Fall23/The-A-Team/README.md

 Text/SMS: Reserved for urgent matters or quick updates.
 Phone Calls: For in-depth, immediate discussions or emergencies.
-Zoom: For the agreed-upon 30-minute synchronous working slots.
+Zoom: For the agreed-upon synchronous working slots, and various scrums/meetings throughout the week.
-JetBrains Spaces: For project management, task allocation, tracking, and document sharing.
+JetBrains Spaces: For project management, task allocation, and tracking.
+Google Drive: For document creation and sharing.